2021–22 Ashes series

 The 2021–22 Ashes series, named the Vodafone Men's Ashes Series for sponsorship reasons, was a series of five Test cricket matches that were contested between England and Australia for The Ashes.
 The series was played at five venues across Australia from 8 December 2021 and was scheduled to finish on 18 January 2022.

-Australia were the defending holders of the Ashes going into the series, having won in 2017–18 with the 2019 Ashes series ending in a draw.
+Australia were the defending holders of the Ashes going into the series, having won in 2017–18 and drawn in 2019.
 The series was part of the 2021–2023 ICC World Test Championship.

-Australia retained the Ashes by winning the first three Test matches.
-The fourth Test ended in a draw, with Australia winning the fifth Test by 146 runs to win the series 4–0.
+Australia won the series 4–0, retaining The Ashes after winning the first three Test matches.
+While the fourth Test ended in a draw, Australia comfortably won the fifth Test.

 Squads

 On 25 October 2021, Ben Stokes was added to England's squad.
 On 7 December 2021, James Anderson was left out of the first Test as a precaution, despite being declared fit to play.
 On 7 January 2022, Sam Billings was added to the squad as injury cover.
 Jos Buttler was ruled out of England's squad for the fifth Test, after breaking a finger during the fourth Test.

 On 17 November 2021, Cricket Australia named a 15-member squad for the first two Test matches.
 On 19 November 2021, Tim Paine resigned from the captaincy role and, on 26 November 2021, was replaced by Pat Cummins as captain with Steve Smith as Cummins' deputy.
 Paine then withdrew from the squad and announced he was taking an indefinite leave of absence from cricket.
 On 2 December 2021, Alex Carey was added to Australia's squad as Paine's replacement and a wicket-keeper, receiving his maiden Test call-up in the process.
 Ahead of the second Test, Josh Hazlewood was ruled out of Australia's squad due to a side strain picked up during the first Test of the series.
 Pat Cummins was ruled out of the second Test after being named as a close contact of a positive COVID-19 case; Steve Smith was made captain, and Michael Neser made his Test debut for Australia.
 During the fifth day of the second Test, Cricket Australia named an unchanged squad for the rest of the series.
 Ahead of the third Test, Australia also added Scott Boland to their squad as a cover for their fast bowlers.